JFoederer/robotframeworkMBT/README.md

-# robotframeworkMBT - the oneliner
+# RobotMBT - the oneliner

  Model-based testing in Robot framework with test case generation